BirdieAI-App/BirdieAI-website/README.md

 ## /threads/u/:userID
 - **GET**: Retrieve all threads belongs to user with a given `userID`.
 - **DELETE**: Delete all threads belongs to user with a given `userID`.

+## /messages
+- **GET**: Retrieved all messages in messages collections
+- **DELETE**: DELETE all messages in messages colllections
+- **PUT**: Add a new Message into Messages collection
+    * Required fields:
+        + threadID: indicate to which messages belongs to what thread. `ThreadID` must already exist in users collections
+        + messageID: the ID that is associated with a new message created from other platform such as OPEN_AI
+        + message_total_token: this is the field also returned from other platform such as OPEN_AI
+    * Note: When a new message is create/put into Message database, the `update_at` field in Thread collection is also gets updated; hence no need to make 2 calls

+## /messages/:messageID
+- No operations support at the moment

+# /messages/t/:threadID
+- **GET**: Retrieve all messages that is belongs to the given threadID

 # Frontend Route Information